 1. Plantar Fasciitis

 The plantar fascia is a fibrous piece of tissue connecting the heel bone (calcaneus) to bones of the toes.
 It plays a critical role in the biomechanics of foot strike and foot push-off.
-Irritation and injury of the plantar fascia is the most common cause of heel pain among adults.
+Irritation and injury of the plantar fascia, plantar fasciitis, is the most common cause of heel pain among adults.

 Causes of plantar fasciitis include overuse through activities like running, prolonged standing, arch abnormalities (too high or too low), prolonged wearing of shoes with insufficient arch support, obesity, fibromyalgia, and inflammatory arthritides.
-As those who have experienced the condition can attest, the pain of plantar fasciitis is usually worst in the morning, when you’re taking your first few steps of the day, but it improves over the course of the day.
+As those who have experienced plantar fasciitis can attest, the pain of plantar fasciitis is usually worst in the morning, when you’re taking your first few steps of the day, but it improves over the course of the day.

-Treatment involves icing, non-steroidal anti-inflammatory drugs (NSAIDs), and rest initially, followed by stretching and walking as symptoms improve.
+Plantar fasciitis treatment involves icing, non-steroidal anti-inflammatory drugs (NSAIDs), and rest initially, followed by stretching and walking as symptoms improve.
 Some 90 percent of people with plantar fasciitis will improve within two months of starting a treatment regimen.
-In some cases, however, a steroid injection, a foot boot that keeps the foot flexed during sleep, or even surgery to release the tension in the fascia may be necessary.
+In some plantar fasciitis cases, however, a steroid injection, a foot boot that keeps the foot flexed during sleep, or even surgery to release the tension in the fascia may be necessary.